dahshury/python-whatsapp-bot/README.md

    - Authentication is handled in `frontend/__init__.py` using `streamlit_authenticator`.
 The credentials are stored in `users.yaml`.
 For more details, refer to [Streamlit Authenticator documentation](https://github.com/mkhorasani/Streamlit-Authenticator).

 7. **Automated Reminders**:
-   - The `send_reminders.py` script periodically checks the database for upcoming reservations and sends reminders to users via WhatsApp.
+   - A background scheduler (APS cheduler) in the FastAPI app runs daily at midnight to automatically send appointment reminders via WhatsApp.

 8. **Automated Database Backup**:
    - The `sqlite_backup.sh` script creates a backup of the SQLite database to a remote google drive folder.